 If you are disappointed with my suggestion then you know where to reach me and share your views.

-Although both are spice blends they are made with completely different spices.
+Although both are spice blends they are made with different spices and have different flavour profiles.

-An interesting difference between spices and Chaat Masala is that while most spices need to be cooked to release its flavour this is not the case for using chaat masala.
+An interesting difference between spices and Chaat Masala is that while most spices need to be cooked to release their flavour this is not the case when using chaat masala.

 Since its a seasoning it can be added directly to the dish mostly at the end of cooking or before serving.

-While Garam Masala is a traditional Indian spice blend made with a combination of many different hot and sweet spices such as cloves, cinnamon, black peppercorns, cumin, coriander and many others; no sour spice is used in any Garam Masala at all.
+While, Garam Masala is a traditional Indian spice blend made with a combination of many different hot and sweet spices such as cloves, cinnamon, black peppercorns, cumin, coriander and many others; no sour spice is used in any Garam Masala blend at all.

-The spice combination is very different than the spices used in Chaat Masala.
+The spice combination used in Garam Masala is very different than the spices used in Chaat Masala.

 The primary spice in Chaat masala is amchoor powder (dry mango powder) or even dry pomegranate powder that gives it a very distinctive sour taste.

-There is also a marked difference in its use in cooking.
+There is also a marked difference in their use for cooking.

 Garam Masala needs to be cooked or added to hot curries and mixed well before serving, while Chaat Masala can simply be sprinkled right at the end.